 I reckon that both the consumer and the B2B worlds are going app crazy these days.
 I am continually surprised by what you can download apps to do.
 And many are free!
 But the common theme underpinning their staggeringly wide range of functions is to make our life convenient, quick and informed.
 Apps for music streaming, apps for navigation, apps for weather forecasts.
 And a gazillion other things.

 But some outcomes we look for simply cannot be conceived without some good old fashioned thinking grunt.
-Back to my chat this week with my client.
+Back to my chat with my client.
 We were discussing the journey planning apps that are nowadays provided by the cloud based CRM vendors (eg Zoho, Perenso, Salesforce, Sugar et al) to enable the Sales Exec to switch on the tablet each morning and be confronted with the itinerary, customer and prospect visits, sequence, timeslots, addresses, visit objectives et al for the day.

 Sounds “sexy”… and these apps overlaid on the CRM, as they appear on the tablet screen, certainly look sexy.
 But is this truly effective … or simply just convenient, quick and information easy?